 The EWG also found that chemical contaminants in one bottled water brand’s sample stimulated division of cancer cells, leading to a 78% increase in breast cancer cell growth versus the control sample.
 Other tests on the top ten brands revealed the presence of wastewater contaminants like pharmaceuticals, heavy metals, and industrial chemicals.

 In addition to costing a hefty financial premium–as bottled water costs range from $0.89 per gallon up to $8.26 per gallon–the true cost is on the environment.
 Some of the environmental impacts from bottled water include:

 How You Can Help

-Cutting back on your bottled water purchases—or simply refusing to make them all together—will save you money, protect the environment, and even potentially save you from exposure to unregulated water contaminants.
+Cutting back on your bottled water purchases—or not making them all together—will save you money, protect the environment, and even potentially limit your exposure to unregulated water contaminants.
 Of course, this assumes you have access to safe and clean tap water.
 In cases where tap water is unsafe to drink, bottled water is the safer option.

 Being informed about your home’s tap water quality ensures that this is a healthy switch.
 Our Tap Score home water-testing kit can help you make this decision.
 It tests for over 100 contaminants and we provide comprehensive results written in plain English that arrive in less than two weeks.
 For more information you can email us at firstname.lastname@example.org or call (888) 346-9928.